-The Caching service aims to provide an API which offers the possibility to store, retrieve and delete data associated with keys.
-The service is used only by internal Zowe applications and will not be exposed to the internet.
-Its URL is :7555">https://czowe\HOST\IP>:7555.
-For more information about the Caching service, see its documentation.
+The Caching service aims to provide an API which offers the possibility to store, retrieve, and delete data associated with keys.
+The service is used only by internal Zowe applications and is not exposed to the internet.
+The Caching service URL is :7555">https://czowe\HOST\IP>:7555.
+For more information about the Caching service, see the Caching service documentation.